13 Items That Are a Fire Hazard If You Don’t Clean Them Enough

 Even though air conditioners are meant to cool down your house, if it’s not maintained and cleaned regularly by a professional, it can potentially start a fire.
 “The main culprit is the wiring in the air conditioner.
 Broken wires can happen due to many reasons or just due to wear and tear,” says Albert Lee, founder of Home LivingLab.
 “If the wire is totally broken, the risk is low.
 However, if the wire is partially broken or frayed, power still continues to flow with increased resistance.
 This causes overheating and can potentially start an electrical fire.”

 Some homeowners may try to temporarily fix frayed wires by tying the copper bits together and covering them in masking tape.
 This is also extremely dangerous because the heat from the wire will melt the masking tape and it could catch on fire.
 Lee recommends getting your air conditioning unit cleaned every three months during times of high use.
-Watch out for these household items that can ignite a fire if put together.

 Regularly cleaning your rangehood can prevent grease fires and fires caused by smoking cooking oil.
 “As grease and remnants of smoke can buildup in the vents, regularly cleaning the range hood filter is key,” says Eamon Lynch, Director of Warranty Service at Power Home Remodeling.
 For cleaning, Lynch recommends you use a little hot water, baking soda, and degreasing soap once a month.
 “If buildup continues, the filter could become clogged and even destroy your ceiling with bubbles and residue where exhaust isn’t able to properly escape.”